Tanaka Giichi: Early life and military career

 In 1906, Tanaka helped draft a defense plan which was so highly regarded by the Imperial Japanese Army General Staff and General Yamagata Aritomo that it was adopted as basic policy until World War I. He was also awarded the Order of the Golden Kite (3rd class) in April 1906.

 In 1910, he established a Veterans Association.
 Tanaka was promoted to major general in 1911, and was made director of the Military Affairs Bureau at the Ministry of the Army, where he recommended an increase in the strength of the standing army by two additional infantry divisions.
 He was awarded the Order of the Sacred Treasure (1st class) in September 1918.
 He joined the cabinet of Prime Ministers Hara Takashi as Army Minister from September 1918 to June 1921.
 He was promoted to full general in 1920 and was awarded the Order of the Rising Sun (1st class).
 He was also elevated to the title of danshaku (baron) under the kazoku peerage system.
 However, the Hara cabinet came under unceasing criticism due to the Nishihara Loans, the disastrous Nikolayevsk incident and accusations of Army misappropriation of secret funds, and supporting unsavory figures such as White Movement general Roman von Ungern-Sternberg.
 After suffering from an attack of angina, Tanaka resigned all posts, and retired to his summer home in Oiso, Kanagawa.

 Political career

 Tanaka returned as Army Minister in the 2nd Yamamoto administration from September 1923 to January 1924.
 After retiring from the army, Tanaka was invited to accept the post of party president of the Rikken Seiyūkai political party in 1925 and was made a member of the House of Peers in January 1926.
 He had been scheduled to be promoted to the rank of Field Marshal at the time of his retirement.
-However, when news reached the ears of the Army Ministry of a 3 million Yen bonus that Tanaka received on agreeing to join the Rikken Seiyukai, the promotion was denied.
+However, Tanaka's expected promotion to field marshal was blocked after controversy arose over 3 million yen in political funds that he brought with him upon assuming the presidency of the Rikken Seiyūkai.
+Critics alleged that the money originated from Army secret funds, but the prosecution was dropped four years later due to insufficient evidence.